maxnatalia/movies-browser/README.md

 Movies Browser is an application based on the graphic design in Figma and created as the finall project of the Frontend Developer course at YouCode.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Table

 ## Demo
 [Movies Browser - Demo](https://maxnatalia.github.io/movies-browser/)

+## Preview

 ## General informations

 You can easily browse and search for popular movies and poeple.
 Additionally, each movie and person has a separate page with information about the crew and cast, etc.

-## Preview
+The Movies Browser application is fully responsive for all popular devices.

 ## How to use?
 - On the **Movies page** you can look through currently popular movies.
 Each movie position includes informations such as title, release year, film genres and viewers' rate.
 To find out more about the chosen movie, click on its tile, and then you will be redirected to a **movie subpage**.